augustin-grosnon/Polygon-projection-demo/README.md

 - **Save**: Save the current state in a `.sav` file.
 - **Load**: Load a `.sav` file save.
 - **Export to svg**: Export the canvas to a `.svg` file.
+- **Select colors**: Select colors for each polygon and the vector.

 ## Technologies